 When he reopened his eyes, Miles couldn’t see.

 “Tentative code 2 in Quadrant 3, sector 7 – sub-sector 3.
 Expected to escalate.
 Team One to the Jumper Pods.”

-George was hurling himself to his feet before the last echoes of the Administrator’s robotic voice had finished fading.
+George was hurling himself to his feet before the last echoes of the Administrator’s semi-robotic voice had finished.
 Harriet and Alan were already up, pulling on their helmets and gloves.
 George murdered the sense of worry he always felt before a mission as he strapped on his own visored headpiece.
 Once the gear was on they weren’t his friends anymore.

 “Ready?”
 Husk asked, going through a final adjustment of his visor.
 His HUD flickered to life, painting his two fellow agents in a faint neon glow and filling Husk’s peripheral vision with data.
 Gale (Harriet Anderson: Class B speed-type with minor aerokinesis) gave him a thumbs up.
 Spearhead (Alan Smith: Class C Strength type with a host of other powers too numerous for him to read without paying more attention to the display) just grunted.

 Husk took off without another word, the pounding footsteps of his team close behind him.
 The few staff members standing between Team One and the transport hanger took one look at the approaching Talents and got out of the way, many running back the way they had come in their haste to clear a path.
 No one ever employed by the TRA in the history of the organization was stupid enough to hold up a Response Team.